spiral/docs/framework/design.md

 ```

 > The only one core functionality directly depends on staticContainer - TranslatorTrait.

-## Memory
-[Application memory](memory.md) component or `HippocampusInterface` does not dictate internal component design but provides the ability to split heavy analysis/compilation code from it's runtime part.
-This component is used to cache configs, support ORM and ODM schema behavious, etc.

-Technically, the application memory provides support for [Metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming).

 ## Application Design
 The application design doesn't need to necessarily follow the framework design and can create it's own communication techniques between it's business logic (for example, the Singleton class, which shares some information, user session, etc.).
 However, the default application bundle provides the following well-known concepts: